gumen38/cogbot/README.md

 What it does
 ------------

+_Version 0.7a_
+1. Fixed dungeon bugs.
+2. Added fullauto mode drafts (mode which doesn't require browser to run).
+3. Moved settings file outside of the project (say thanks to some smartasses lurking on private data).
+Example of settings file is provided below.
+Path to settings file is specified in server/userSettingsPath.txt

 _Version 0.6a_
 1. Fixed numerous bugs with dungeon/strategy modules.
 2. Added inventory utilites: autoopen bronze/silver/gold boxes (only tier 5 atm), autosell trash, trash learning button.